-Imagine crisp mountain air, the rhythm of your tires on pavement, and the view of a landscape unlike any other unfolding before you.
+Imagine the sounds of only your tires on the pavement as you absorb the beauty of America's first National Park.
 That's the magic of cycling through Yellowstone National Park in early April.
+One of the area's most underrated spring time adventures.

 For two glorious weeks, Yellowstone transforms into a haven for intrepid cyclists.
 While the season brings unpredictable weather, the reward is an experience beyond compare.
-From April 2nd until the Park opens to public vehicles on April 19th, riders can head into the park to ride from West Yellowstone to Mammoth Hot Springs.
+In early April, until the Park re-opens to vehicles, riders can head into the YNP to ride from West Yellowstone to Mammoth Hot Springs.
 This excursion does not include Old Faithful, and cyclists must stay on the following designated open roads:

 • West Entrance to Madison Junction